Customer Success

 The different types of client training tools include:

-Here are a few of my favorite examples of companies effectively maximizing the benefits of customer training strategies.
+Here are a few of our favorite examples of companies effectively maximizing the benefits of customer training strategies.

 Shopify Learn is a public academy available to anyone looking to learn how to start and grow a successful business (including with Shopify).